spotlightpa/poor-richard/content/news/2022-09-14-SPLEMPLOYMENT14.md

 authors = ["Ed Mahon"]
-blurb = "Fired workers and frustrated employers are facing off in court battles over Pennsylvania’s vague safeguards for marijuana patients, and those on both sides are asking for a legislative fix." byline = "Ed Mahon of Spotlight PA" description = "Fired workers and frustrated employers are facing off in court battles over Pennsylvania’s vague safeguards for marijuana patients, and those on both sides are asking for a legislative fix." extended-kicker = "Special Investigation" image = "external/f110jqs7y6aehexgean169fm90.jpeg" image-credit = "Leise Hook / For Spotlight PA" image-description = "Vague legal protections in Pennsylvania's medical marijuana law force some workers to choose between their job and a doctor-approved drug." image-gravity = "ce" internal-budget = "Fired workers and frustrated employers are facing off in court battles over Pennsylvania’s vague safeguards for marijuana patients, and those on both sides are asking for a legislative fix." internal-id = "SPLEMPLOYMENT14"
+blurb = "Fired workers and frustrated employers are facing off in court battles over Pennsylvania’s vague safeguards for marijuana patients, and those on both sides are asking for a legislative fix." byline = "Ed Mahon of Spotlight PA" description = "Fired employees and frustrated employers are facing off in court battles over Pennsylvania’s vague safeguards for medical marijuana patients." extended-kicker = "Special Investigation" image = "external/f110jqs7y6aehexgean169fm90.jpeg" image-credit = "Leise Hook / For Spotlight PA" image-description = "A Pennsylvania medical marijuana card doesn't necessarily protect workers from facing demotion or firing at work." image-gravity = "ce" internal-budget = "Fired workers and frustrated employers are facing off in court battles over Pennsylvania’s vague safeguards for marijuana patients, and those on both sides are asking for a legislative fix." internal-id = "SPLEMPLOYMENT14"